Welcome to

 The children also enjoy additional classes at present which include a visiting drama teacher, dance teacher, and music teacher.
 Amongst other extracurricular activities the children enter Chess tournaments, as well as Gaelic, soccer, rounders, Athletics competitions, Arts and Crafts and enjoy cooking/baking on occasions.

 The unique size of the school makes it easier to have a big involvement in extra curricular activities.
 Parents participate in the school on all levels organising Halloween, Christmas and Easter, sport events.
 The wider community is invited or support events and functions.
-One parent brings in a baby lamb every spring and all the children get a turn to feed it.

-3 pupils looking at question on sheet of paper in grounds of St Aidans NS BallintrillickThe school also boasts a newly developed garden, which has produced wonderful crops of flowers and vegetables in recent months all planted and tended by our budding young gardeners as part of their educational experience.
+Pupils exploring the local area.The school also boasts a newly developed garden, which has produced wonderful crops of flowers and vegetables in recent months all planted and tended by our budding young gardeners as part of their educational experience.